xkollar/xkollar.github.io/data/posts/2017-01-31-kocka-leze-dirou.markdown

 Notes:

 * Melody is in the right hand, so left hand should be played softer/gentler.
-  Required hand asymmetry might not be simple to achive.
-There is however simple exercise to get there: Alternate playing C-major scale between left and right hand, right stonger.
+  Required hand asymmetry might not be simple to achieve.
+There is however simple exercise to get there: Alternate playing C-major scale between left and right hand, right stronger.
-  Over time, make pauses after stronger arm smaller and smaller, untill you play both hands at the same time, but different strength.
+  Over time, make pauses after stronger arm smaller and smaller, until you play both hands at the same time, but different strength.
 (Do not forget to train also reverse.)